Manaraga

 Manaraga is a peak in the northern Ural Mountains in Yugyd Va National Park, within the Komi Republic, in Russia.
 It has an elevation of 1662 m.

 Geography

 It is located 16.5 km west of Mount Narodnaya, the highest peak in the Ural mountains.

 The slopes of the peak are gentle and grassy, but the summit is jagged and rocky.
 Manaraga translated from Nenets means "Bear Paw".

+Administrative and territorial situation

+It is located on the territory of the Yugyd Va National Park in the Pechora municipal district of the Komi Republic.
+The highest mountain, located entirely within the Northwestern Federal District and the Komi Republic in particular.

 In culture

 Manaraga is the title of a novel by Vladimir Sorokin published in 2017.